toku-sa-n/zsh-dot-up/README.md

 ![Screenshot](images/screenshot.png)

+## Compatibility

+`zsh-dot-up` hooks into the `line-finish` and `line-pre-redraw` widgets.
+Plugins that redefine those widgets or offer their own multi-dot expansion (for example, Zim's `input` module when `double-dot-expand` is enabled) can conflict and prevent `zsh-dot-up` from running.
+If you are using such a plugin, disable its conflicting feature or ensure `zsh-dot-up` is sourced after it.

 ## Highlighting

 `zsh-dot-up` does not provide highlighting by default.
 If you want to highlight `...`, `....`, `.....`, etc., install [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting), and write the following code in your `.zshrc`.